vatpac-technology/sops/docs/enroute/Brisbane Centre/KPL.md

     <span class="hotline">**SWY** -> **HM ADC**</span>: "Via OPOSI for RNP U RWY 32, JST848”
     <span class="hotline">**HM ADC** -> **SWY**</span>: "JST848, RNP U RWY 32"

-The Standard Assignable level from KEN(SWY) to HM ADC is `A060`, any other level must be prior coordinated.
+The Standard Assignable level from KPL(SWY) to HM ADC is `A060`, any other level must be prior coordinated.

 ### TSN(FLD) (Oceanic)
 As per [Standard coordination procedures](../../../controller-skills/coordination/#pacific-units), Voiceless, no changes to route or CFL within **15 mins** to boundary.